Instructor in Reformation and Luther Studies

 In his teaching, Dr. Evener seeks to explore with students the breadth and depth of the Lutheran tradition and the broader Christian tradition.
 The goal is to enable students to draw upon the tradition and apply its insights effectively as church leaders.
 In addition to introductory courses on the history of Christianity and the Reformation, he teaches electives on themes such as mysticism and spirituality, marriage and family in Christian history, and the cross and suffering.

-Dr. Evener is director of the seminary’s annual Luther Colloquy, and he presents frequently to congregations and other organizations on a broad range of topics surrounding Luther, the Reformation, and the history of Christianity.
-He is originally from Central Pennsylvania, and he enjoys exploring Gettysburg with his wife and son.
+Dr. Evener is director of the seminary’s annual Luther Colloquy, and he represents the seminary on the Lower Susquehanna Synod candidacy committee.
+He presents regularly to congregations and other organizations on a broad range of topics surrounding Luther, the Reformation, and the history of Christianity.
+He is also book review editor for Dialog: A Journal of Theology.
+He is originally from Central Pennsylvania, and he enjoys exploring Gettysburg with his wife and sons.